sage-code/maj/verbs.md

 **des = of/about**

-* su dicu'ya una geza des la yata = he tel a stories about the present
+* su dicu'ia una geza des la iata = he tel a stories about the present
 * su dicu'pa una geza des la futa = he have told a story about the future
 * su dicu'fu una geza des la pasa = he will tel a story about the past

-**Preposition:** von = from
+**Preposition:** fon = from

 For informative proposition we do not need 'ya for present.

-* yo taru la nova von Europa  = I bring the news from Europe
+* io taru la nova fon Europa  = I bring the news from Europe
-* tu taru ke nova von Weta?   = you bring what news from West?
+* tu taru ke nova fon Weta?   = you bring what news from West?

 ## Imperative coda

 For imperative form of verb, you change coda from "u" to "h".

 * dovu = must/mandatory
-* dygu = talk
+* digu = talk

 **examples:**

-* tu dovu sh dygh'ya des la yata! = you must talk now about the present
+* tu dovu sə digə'ia des la iata! = you must talk now about the present
-* su dovu sh dygh'ya des la pasa! = you must talk now about the past
+* su dovu sə digə'ia des la pasa! = you must talk now about the past

 ## Verb transformation